-These airlines are still blocking seats for social distancing
+These are the airlines that are still blocking seats for social distancing

 The only U.S. airline of the Big Three that are still committed to distancing seat assignments on flights, Delta will block seats on flights through Jan.
 6, 2021.
 The airline announced in August that the current commitment means it “will block the selection of middle seats in Delta Premium Select, Delta Comfort+ and Main Cabin.”

-In addition to the January deadline on blocking middle seats, for travel through at least Oct.
+In addition, for travel through at least Oct.
 31 the airline will “limit the number of customers on board all aircraft,” regardless of whether middle seats are included in the cabin configuration.

 [What to know about getting tested for the coronavirus to travel]

-Delta is also limiting first class cabins to half capacity, and is “blocking one aisle of seats on aircraft without middle seats.”
+Delta is also limiting first-class cabins to half capacity, and is “blocking one aisle of seats on aircraft without middle seats.”
 For bookings of three or more people, middle seats will appear as available in an effort to allow families to select seats together on the seat map.

 Southwest